tancrede/RedProject/README.md

 RedProject
 ==========

-Working on a new Redmine UI ...
+Working on a new Redmine UI.

+Basic layout principles experimentations, drafting "/issues"